anaxios/CL4P-TP/README.md

 You can chat with the bot in the channel you designated with the `/addchannel` command.

+You can start your message with `%` and the bot will ignore that message.

+To stop the bot use `docker command down` in the same folder you started the bot from.

+You can restart the bot with `docker compose up -d`.

+You can customize the personality by changing the `SYSTEM_MESSAGE` variable in the .env file.

 ### Commands

 The bot supports the following commands:

-- `addchannel`: Gives the bot access to a channel.
+- `/addchannel`: Gives the bot access to a channel.
 You must provide the channel ID.
-This command does not have DM permission.
+- `/removechannel`: removes the bot's access to a channel.
+You must provide the channel ID.

 ## Contributing